Meadowhall Interchange: Bus and coach services

 Meadowhall Interchange is located a short distance from Junction 34 of the M1 motorway, meaning it is more conveniently located for intercity coach services than Sheffield Interchange in the city centre.
-As a result, many coach services for Sheffield call at Meadowhall Interchange instead of the city centre, particularly Megabus services.
-To link passengers with Sheffield City Centre, there are many bus services between Sheffield Interchange and Meadowhall Interchange, including the express X1 Steel Link, X17 Gold and X3 every ten minutes.
+As a result, many coach services for Sheffield call at Meadowhall Interchange instead of the city centre, particularly FlixBus services.
+To link passengers with Sheffield City Centre, there are many bus services between Sheffield Interchange and Meadowhall Interchange, including the X1, X2, X3 & X17.

-Intercity coach services, operated by Flixbus, Megabus and National Express, usually depart from stands A1 and A2, the two stands closest to the shopping centre.
+Intercity coach services, operated by FlixBus and National Express, usually depart from stands A1 and A2, the two stands closest to the shopping centre.
 Coach service destinations include London, Leeds, Newcastle, Scotland and various airports.
-Meadowhall Interchange is also a major hub for intercity, local and city bus services operated by First South Yorkshire and Stagecoach Yorkshire, including express routes X1, X17 and X3 to Maltby, Barnsley and Doncaster respectively.
+Meadowhall Interchange is also a major hub for intercity, local and city bus services operated by First South Yorkshire and Stagecoach Yorkshire, including X1, X2, X3 and X17 to Maltby (X1 & X2), Doncaster (X2 & X3) and Barnsley or Chesterfield (X17) respectively.

 The bus station is in the PlusBus scheme, which means that train and bus tickets can be bought together at a saving.
 Meadowhall is in the same zone as Sheffield station.

-As of May 2024, the stand allocation is:
+As of 2026, the stand allocation is: